okohll/abdocs/content/docs/integrations/creating-user-accounts.md

 2. create_tenant: true
 3. json

-The value of the json parameter is a JSON object.
+The value of the json parameter is a JSON object, defined below.

 In the below format, `multi-tenanting fieldname` is the name of the field used to differentiate tenants, e.g. 'account name'.
 The `multi-tenanting value` is the name of the tenant you wish to create with this particular API call.
 A multi-tenanting role will be created named 'cust `multi-tenanting value`'.
 E.g. if the value is 'spurs', the role will be named 'cust spurs'.
+The value should be a lowercase string consisting only of letters from a through to z and numbers.

 The `users` property is an array of users.
 Each user will be created and assigned to the above multi-tenanting role, so they can only see data belonging to them and other users of that role.
 The user will need a valid `email address` in order to perform a password reset so they can log in.